kirillovw/NASA-Hackathon-2025/README.md

 # Overview
 ## Kepler-TESS Dataset
 It's a combined dataset, based on shared features, that contains both samples from Kepler and TESS (NASA Archives).
-No additional work on dataset wasn't done.
+No additional work on dataset was done.

 Train-test ratio is 5:1
 ## Algorithms
-At the end, I use ensemble (baggin) of two algorithms: XGB and Gradient Boosting Classifier.
+At the end, I use ensemble (bagginп) of two algorithms: XGB and Gradient Boosting Classifier.
 Tuned using Grid Search.

 # Result